Elvanse Adult 50mg Hard Capsules

 Note: N = number of subjects in each treatment group, n = number of subjects analysed.

 Maintenance of effect was demonstrated in a double-blind, placebo-controlled, randomised withdrawal study conducted in children and adolescents ages 6 to 17 (n=157) who met the diagnosis of ADHD (DSM-IV criteria).
 Patients were optimised to open-label lisdexamfetamine dimesylate for an extended period (at least 26 weeks) prior to entry into the 6-week randomised withdrawal period.
 Eligible patients were randomised to continue receiving their optimised dose of lisdexamfetamine dimesylate or to switch to placebo.
 Patients were observed for relapse (treatment failure) during the 6-week double-blind phase.
 Treatment failure was defined as a ≥ 50% increase (worsening) in the ADHD-RS Total Score and a ≥ 2-point increase in the CGI-S score compared to scores at entry into the double-blind randomised withdrawal phase.
-Treatment failure was significantly lower for the lisdexamfetamine dimesylate subjects (15.8%) compared to placebo (67.5%) (p<0.001).
-For the majority of subjects (70.3%) who were treatment failures regardless of treatment, ADHD symptoms worsened at or before the week 2 visit following randomisation.
+Treatment failure was significantly lower for the lisdexamfetamine dimesylate subjects (15.8%) compared to placebo (67.5%) (p < 0.001).
+For the majority of subjects (70.3%) who were treatment failures regardless of treatment, ADHD symptoms worsened at or before the Week 2 visit following randomisation.

 A fixed-dose safety and efficacy study was conducted in preschool children aged 4 to 5 years with ADHD.
-Subjects were randomized in a 5:5:5:5:6 ratio to lisdexamfetamine dimesylate (5, 10, 20, 30 mg dose strength) or placebo (see also section 5.2).
+Subjects were randomised in a 5:5:5:5:6 ratio to lisdexamfetamine dimesylate (5, 10, 20, 30 mg dose strength) or placebo (see also section 5.2).
 The duration of the double-blind evaluation period was 6 weeks.
 In this study, the most commonly reported TEAEs for subjects receiving lisdexamfetamine dimesylate were decreased appetite (13.7% of subjects), irritability (9.6% of subjects), and affect lability and cough (4.8% subjects each).
 In a 52-week open-label study, the most commonly reported TEAEs were decreased appetite (15.9%) (see section 4.8).

 Abuse liability studies